Eliasz Klimowicz: Legacy

+Klimowicz's last "holy woman" died in the early 1990s.
 In the 2000s, two people were reported to be some of Klimowicz's last believers: Borys Wołoszyn (the last resident of Wierszalin) and a woman living in Stara Grzybowszczyzna.
 According to National Geographics 2019 article, images, paintings, and various memorabilia of Klimowicz could still be found in local people's houses.